acandid/ec2_inventory/README.md

 ---------
 If the public DNS is dynamic, the ansible_host option is only filled when the server is started

+Create inventory groups using tags modify as you use them in your environment

 Role Variables
 --------------